vdemeester/vcsh-home/README.md

     # apt-get install mr # vcsh

 This repository currently depend on the `hook_support` branch of my vcsh fork on github.
 Maybe someday it'll be merged upstream.
+The master branch of my fork is merge with the `hook_support`.

 # Using it